Adam Groh

 Hello!

-In my spare time, I enjoy writing about the history and philosophy of science, which I believe should always inform contemporary work.
-One of my projects in this domain analyzes Wilder G. Penfield's studies of glial cells and their influence on the development of modern glial neurobiology.
-Somewhat tangentially, I am captivated by computational tools and their utility in disentangling the nature of complexity and emergent phenomena in biology.
+Beyond neurobiology, I enjoy writing about the history of science, which I believe should always inform contemporary work.
+My most recent article looks at Wilder G. Penfield's studies of glial cells and their influence on modern neuroscience.
+In the same integrative vein, I am interested in the utility of computational tools in disentangling the nature of complex phenomena in the brain.

-In my spare time, I enjoy writing about the history and philosophy of science, which I believe should always inform contemporary work.
-One of my projects in this domain analyzes Wilder G. Penfield's studies of glial cells and their influence on the development of modern glial neurobiology.
-Somewhat tangentially, I am captivated by computational tools and their utility in disentangling the nature of complexity and emergent phenomena in biology.
+Beyond neurobiology, I enjoy writing about the history of science, which I believe should always inform contemporary work.
+My most recent article looks at Wilder G. Penfield's studies of glial cells and their influence on modern neuroscience.
+In the same integrative vein, I am interested in the utility of computational tools in disentangling the nature of complex phenomena in the brain.